moble-cuts/aws-billing/README.md

-# Cloudformation repo to manage aws resources
+# AWS email billing template
-This repo will be composed of all aws cloudformation templates.
-Each service will have its own folder.
-This approach is to avoid managing multiple repos that may only contain one cloudformation template.
+This repo manages aws account billing cost and will trigger and email when we are near the threshold set in the cloudformation template.